 Whether you major in economics or major in accounting, numbers and data all add up the same way.
 However, those majoring in economics learn problem-solving techniques that are very helpful when it comes to preparing tax returns.
 Tax accountants are in high demand, which means when you have an economics degree, you too are in demand.

-Tax accountants must have at least a bachelor’s degree, and a master’s is preferred.
+Tax accountants must have at least a bachelor’s degree, and a master’s in accounting is preferred.
 Per the Robert Half 2014 Salary Guide for Accounting and Finance, the estimated salary for a Tax Accountant is $44,000 to $125,500.